-Cory Notaro is the Senior Sales Manager of mission critical programs at Thermo Systems, a leader in control systems integration that specializes in BMS/EPMS solutions within the mission critical space.
+Cory Notaro is a Director at Thermo Systems, a leader in control systems integration that specializes in BMS/EPMS solutions within the mission critical space.
 Cory provides leadership for the company’s growth within the industry by overseeing mission critical preconstruction and sales at Thermo Systems.

 With a passion for helping clients by providing innovative solutions, Cory focused his career on preconstruction services and early conceptual design.
 With nearly 12 years of experience, he has quickly become an expert in the preconstruction process for mission critical applications, including critical HVAC (BAS/EPMS), central plants, cogeneration, and microgrid control systems.
 Cory has been instrumental in establishing Thermo Systems’ mission critical practice serving hyperscale, enterprise, and colocation clients throughout North America.

 After receiving his degree in mechanical engineering from the University of Delaware in 2010, Cory began his career at Thermo Systems as a control systems engineer.
 He initially focused on district energy and life sciences projects on the east coast, including fieldwork at a LEED gold building at a life sciences customer in support of installation and commissioning activities.
 Cory then moved to the west coast, where he served as the project manager overseeing two teams deploying solvent extraction projects at California’s Mountain Pass mine.
 During the early stages of his career, Cory quickly developed a solid technical background spanning multiple industries.